-Las Vegas' Old Fort State Historic Park - Planeta.com
+Las Vegas’ Old Fort State Historic Park

-Photo: Old fort state park
+Photo: Ron Mader, Old fort state park (Some rights reserved)

 Among our Las Vegas faves, the place where Las Vegas began, the Old Las Vegas Mormon Fort State Historic Park, 500 East Washington Avenue in downtown.
-Entrance fee is $3 and free for those under 12 years of age.
+Entrance fee is $3 and free for kids under 12 years of age.
 Tue-Sat 8am-430pm.
 Recommended for history fans.
-The fort is on the Old Spanish Trail.
+The fort was an important stop on the Old Spanish Trail.

 Key Links